PatchmadeSOL/Pump-Toolset/README.md

   3. Uninstall the current imported extension if it is currently installed from your browser’s Extensions page
   4. Restart your browser, and reinstall the extension again

-If you are experiencing any problems with the extension, please open an issue on GitHub to report it.
+If you are experiencing any problems with the extension, please open an issue to report it.

 💙 **Donations**